Here at Seatons Solicitors, our team has a variety of experience and knowledge to ensure the best result for you with the minimum inconvenience.

 If you have tenants that are causing issues for you or you require possession of the property for your own use there is a procedure that must be carried out.
 Unfortunately you are unable to simply change the locks and remove the tenant.

 Evictions are usually pretty straightforward.
 There are some simple steps that must be followed – sometimes simply serving notice via a Section 21 is enough however there are tenants that are more difficult to remove from a property.
+We explain more about how to evict a tenant below.

 The Eviction Procedure